msherif4/kodo/docs/source/using_kodo.rst

 Example using Waf (unmodified)
 ------------------------------

+.. attention: This example still need to be added to the sources

 If you wish to use a plain Waf version downloaded from http://code.google.com/p/waf/ the following example shows one possible way of using it to build an application with Kodo.